 With Part A, the benefit period is different.
 You can have multiple benefit periods in a single calendar year, which means you can pay multiple deductibles.
 The deductible in 2019 is $1,364.

-The Part A benefit period begins the day you are admitted to the hospital and ends 60 days after your discharge, assuming you do not require covered care as a hospital inpatient or at a skilled nursing facility.
+The Part A benefit period begins the day you are admitted to the hospital and ends 60 days after your discharge, assuming you do not require covered care as a hospital inpatient or at a skilled nursing facility during that 60-day period.
 If you are admitted to the hospital on day 60, you do not have another deductible, because you are still within the benefit period.
 If you are admitted to the hospital on day 61, you do, because the previous benefit period ended.

 For example, John is admitted to the hospital on June 4 and discharged on June 7.
 His benefit period begins June 4 and lasts through August 6, a full 60 days after his discharge date.
 If John is readmitted at any point between these dates, he does not pay another deductible.
 If John is readmitted after August 6, he has a second $1,364 deductible and a new benefit period begins.